kai-test/simple-sinatra-app-server/README.md

 # simple-sinatra-app-server
-Provision a new application server and deploy the Sinatra application
+Provision a new application server and deploy the Sinatra application.

+To use this receipt, first we need a Linux or OSX host, get the VirtualBox, Vagrant, Git, and Ansible installed on the host.
+Then use Vagrant to spin up a vanilla VM.
+Finally use Ansible to deploy the Sinatra app server.
+Details are as below:

-## Prerequisite for Deployment (Need to be installed)
+## Prerequisite for Deployment (Need to be installed on Host)
 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](https://www.vagrantup.com/)
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)